Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Methodology

 \subsection{Approximation of GN-CDE}

-Directly implementing Eq.~\ref{eq:gn_cde_deri} by following \citet{Kidger2020CDE} would result in an undesirable computational burden due to the high dimensional output of $f_\theta$.
-For ease of computation and to ensure scalability to large neural networks, we consider some approximations to simplify this procedure via leveraging the message passing mechanism among graphs and the universal approximation property of graph neural networks.
-Given the naive graph as homogeneous and isotropic, the derivative on time stamp $s$ can be shared by all interactions, and this enables the alternative between $\mathrm{d}\Hat{\mathbf{A}}_s$ and $\mathrm{d}\mathbf{A}_s \mathrm{d}s$ that the output dimension will be halved.
-Afterward, we fuse $\mathrm{d}\mathbf{A}_s$ with $\mathbf{A}_s$ in the vector field using a transformation matrix and produce a new adjacency matrix $\Tilde{\mathbf{A}}_s$ that indicates the instantaneous structural change of graph, this yields two advantages: 1) the representations diffusion procedure by learnable parameters can be approximated via an adjusted graph structure; 2) the dimension of output for $f_\theta$ can be largely reduced, from $\mathbb{R}^{|\mathcal{V}| \times d} \times \mathbb{R}^{|\mathcal{V}| \times |\mathcal{V}|\times 2}$ to $\mathbb{R}^{|\mathcal{V}| \times d}$.
-Formularly, for a vector field parameterised by a $L$-layers graph neural network, the approximated equation that can be implemented much more efficiently as follows
+Directly implementing Eq.~\eqref{eq:gn_cde_deri} by following \cite{Kidger2020CDE} will incur an undesirable computational burden due to the high dimensional tensor contraction.
+To ensure the scalability of our model to large neural networks, we incorporate approximations which reduce the computational complexity by leveraging a message passing mechanism.
+First, assuming a global time shared by all nodes, the time-augmented adjacency matrix can be simplified to $\mathrm{d}\Hat{\mathbf{A}}_s=[\mathrm{d}\mathbf{A}_s,\mathrm{d}s]$.
+Second, we propose to fuse $\mathrm{d}\mathbf{A}_s$ together with $\mathbf{A}_s$ into the vector field using a transformation matrix to produce a new adjacency matrix $\Tilde{\mathbf{A}}_s$, that contains both the current graph structure and the instantaneous structural change.
+This yields two advantages: 1) the information diffusion procedure by learnable parameters can be approximated via our adjusted adjacency matrix $\Tilde{\mathbf{A}}_s$;~2) the dimension of output for $f_\theta$ can be significantly reduced, from $\mathbb{R}^{|\mathcal{V}| \times d} \times \mathbb{R}^{|\mathcal{V}| \times |\mathcal{V}|+1}$ to $\mathbb{R}^{|\mathcal{V}| \times d}$.
+Formulaically, for a vector field parameterized by a $L$-layers graph neural network, the approximated equation that can be implemented much more efficiently as follows